Publications

 Contributions to edited collections

-FORTHCOMING OCTOBER 2023: ‘The UK Parliament as a historical space for women’, in Parliament Buildings: the architecture of politics in Europe, edited by Sophia Psarra, Claudia Schrag Sternberg and Uta Staiger (UCL Press, 2023),
+‘The UK Parliament as a historical space for women’, in Parliament Buildings: the architecture of politics in Europe, edited by Sophia Psarra, Claudia Schrag Sternberg and Uta Staiger (UCL Press, 2023).
+Open access PDF of Parliament Buildings

 Voice and Vote: Celebrating 100 Years of Votes for Women (History of Parliament Trust/St James’ House, 2018) – editor and contributor